tangqiaoboy/xcode_tool/README.markdown

     1. VersionCompare.h   Macros used for version comparison.
     2. MacroUtils.h       Macros used for debuging and I18N.
     3. UIContants.h       Macros used for UI.

+####5.
+Encoding Utils

+    1. Base64       The author is Matt Gallagher.
+I got the code from <http://cocoawithlove.com/2009/06/base64-encoding-options-on-mac-and.html> .
+The copyright info is in the header of the relevant source file.